pulp-platform/redundancy_cells/README.md

 - `F` Fault Detection: Additional 1-bit output signal which is one if voting was not unanimous
 - `W` Fault Location: Additional 3-bit output signal which specifies which input was different and 1-bit signal if all bits where different

-Voters work with enumerated types, but there is no guarante when multiple faults occurr that the output is a valid enum entry.
+Voters work with enumerated types, but there is no guarante when multiple faults occurr at once that the output is a valid enum entry.
-For Enum simulation in Questasim `vsim-3999` and `vopt-8386` errors need to be supressed.
+Enumerated types that consist of a single bit are not supported.

 All availabe voters are: